 During periods, episodes or individual activities of remote teaching all staff must remain fully cognisant of the school’s Safeguarding/Child Protection policies and protocols; operate within them, and remain alert to signs of risk or potential harm to children.

-At NAME OF SCHOOL we keep pupils safe when they are accessing online learning whilst out of school by:
+At St Joseph’s we keep pupils safe when they are accessing online learning whilst out of school by sending out information to pupils and parents, parents sign consent forms, children are regularly reminded about staying safe online.
+Names that are not recognised are not accepted into remote lessons.

-School to detail steps to protect pupils

-Peer on Peer Abuse including Child on Child Sexual violence and Sexual Harassment
+Child on Child Abuse including Child on Child Sexual Violence and Sexual Harassment

-The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2021.
+The DSL, Local Governing Board and Head Teacher will take due regard to Part 5, KCSiE 2022.

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.

 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-SCHOOL NAME recognises that children are capable of abusing their peers.
+St Joseph’s recognises that children are capable of abusing their peers.
 It will not be passed off as ‘banter’ or ‘part of growing up’.
-The forms of peer on peer abuse are outlined below.
+The forms of child on child abuse are outlined below.

 Domestic abuse – an incident or pattern of actual or threatened acts of physical, sexual, financial and/or emotional abuse, perpetrated by an adolescent against a current or former dating partner regardless of gender or sexuality.